Consequences of a Foreclosure in Texas

 Additionally, Texas law permits lenders to sue borrowers for what is known as a “deficiency judgment” within 2 years from the date of the sale--being the date your home was foreclosed on.
 This means you can lose your home, and the bank can still go after you for more money, and the consequences can continue for years to come.

-How To Avoid a Foreclosure?
+How To Avoid a Foreclosure and what happens in a foreclosure?

 If you’re drowning in debts and have fallen behind on your mortgage payments, filing for bankruptcy is a surefire way to avoid the consequences of foreclosures in Texas.
 Unlike other methods such as mortgage modifications, bankruptcy can improve your financial situation in its entirety by addressing all of your unsecured debts as well.
 Additionally, while you are applying for a mortgage modification you are generally told not to pay your mortgage; this causes you to be further delinquent on your mortgage which can lead to additional negative reportings to the credit bureaus.